William Buell Richards

-Sir William Buell Richards PC (May 2, 1815 – January 26, 1889) was the first Chief Justice of Canada.
+Sir William Buell Richards PC (May 2, 1815 – January 26, 1889) was a Canadian lawyer, politician, and judge, and served as the first Chief Justice of Canada.

-Richards was born in Brockville, Upper Canada, to Stephen Richards and Phoebe Buell.
+Under Richards' leadership, the Supreme Court was marked by controversy surrounding it's creation, concerns about the conduct of its justices, the length and lack of clarity in its decisions, and significant delays in the publication of those decisions.

+Early life

+Richards was born in Brockville, Upper Canada, to Stephen Richards and Phoebe Buell, the eldest of three children.
+His younger brother Stephen Richards represented Niagara in the Legislative Assembly of Ontario as a Conservative member from 1867 to 1874.
+The youngest brother Albert Norton Richards represented Leeds South in the House of Commons of Canada as a Liberal member from 1872 to 1874; and served as the second Lieutenant Governor of British Columbia from 1876 to 1881.

+Richards was the maternal grand-son of William Buell, a politician and judge in Upper Canada.

 He earned law degree at the St. Lawrence Academy in Potsdam, New York and then articled with his uncle Andrew Norton Buell in Brockville.
 He was called to the bar in 1837 and continued to practice in Brockville with George Malloch until 1853 and then with his uncle again.

+Legal career

-In 1848 Richards was elected to the Legislative Assembly of the Province of Canada for the riding of Leeds, and by 1851 he became the Attorney General for Canada West.
-Leaving politics in June 1853, he was appointed to the Court of Common Pleas of Canada West and by 1863 he became Chief Justice.
+In 1848 Richards was elected to the Legislative Assembly of the Province of Canada for the riding of Leeds as a Reformer, and by 1851 he became the Attorney General for Canada West, a position he held until 1853.

+Leaving politics in June 1853, he was appointed to the Court of Common Pleas of Canada West and became Chief Justice on July 22, 1863.

-In November 1868 Richards was appointed to Chief Justice of the province which was the highest court in Ontario at that time, the Supreme Court not yet having been created.
+On November 6, 1868, Richards was appointed to Chief Justice of the Ontario Court of Queen's Bench, the highest court in Ontario at that time, the Supreme Court not yet having been created.
 It was during this time that he heard the appeal of Patrick James Whelan for the murder of Thomas D'Arcy McGee.

-With the creation of the Supreme Court of Canada in 1875 Richards was appointed directly to the position of Chief Justice which he stayed at until his retirement on January 10, 1879.

-His brother Albert Norton Richards served in the Canadian House of Commons and was Lieutenant-Governor of British Columbia.
+During his time on the Ontario bench, Richards was praised for his "powerful intellect", common sense, his ability to take a broad view of legal issues, and his view of the judicial function.